-Macroscopic matters consider the only a certain quantity of matters without consideration of any molecular level.
+- Macroscopic matters consider only a certain quantity of matters without consideration of any molecular level.

-Macroscopic view, a bulk of molecules or collection of molecules has been considered as a single component.
+- In a macroscopic view, a bulk of molecules or a collection of molecules has been considered as a single component.

 Thermodynamics has different branches, which is simply the classification as well.
 These are as follows,

 - Equilibrium Thermodynamics

 - In this kid of thermodynamics, the macroscopic approach is used to analyze the behavior of matter.